• Art magazine

 Photo by SOCIAL .
 CUT @socialcut, via Unsplash

 Furthermore, digital communication is increasingly becoming a tool for creative processes.
 Online meetings , shared mood boards , and virtual gallery spaces are creating new forms of collaboration.
-Not only the means are changing, but also the dynamics – because collaboration can now take place across continents without the need for physical proximity.
+Not only are the means changing, but also the dynamics – because collaboration can now take place across continents without the need for physical proximity.

-Between experiment and structure
+Between Experiment and Structure

 Photo by Sable Flow @sableflow, via Unsplash